k0rventen/apple-health-grafana/README.md

     Tap Export all health data, then choose a method for sharing your data.
 ```

-This will create a .zip file that can be shared from the iPhone.
+This will create a .zip file that can be shared from the iPhone via Airdrop, messages, mail and so on.

-Once you've copied/share the file to your computer, unzip it.
-You should have a `export.xml` file in there.
-This is the file that contains all of your health data, and the one that will be parsed.
+Once you've copied/shared the file to your computer, note the path of the file (can be something like /home/me/downloads/export.zip)

 ## Launching the stack